16th July 2021

 Bulb Energy says it keeps prices low by investing in technology to reduce costs.

-It has grown quickly and now has almost 1.5 million customers in Great Britain.
+It has grown quickly and now has around 1.7 million customers in Great Britain.
 In March 2020, it took on 9,000 customers from Gnergy when the smaller firm stopped trading.
 Homes with prepayment meters can now join Bulb and, following a partnership with PayPoint agreed at the end of 2020, can top up their meters in convenience stores.

 The graphic below shows the breakdown of its score in our latest survey.

 Scroll down to read our verdict on Bulb, plus what customers think about different aspects of its service.